-Got to love a twist on a Disney’s classic, our decapitated Maleficent is crying tears of blood.
-This wonderful piece was created by the talented Veena for the collaboration Cakes that go bump at night.
+You got to love a twist on a Disney's classic: our decapitated Maleficent is crying tears of blood.
+This wonderful piece was created by the talented Veena for the collaboration, Cakes that go bump at night.

 How are you all celebrating Halloween?
-Sadly we do not celebrate Halloween in Israel but being American we at home do celebrate it.
-Let’s say the kids get to do so me spooky stuff, stay late and watch a few Halloween movies.
-There’s candy!!
-Yes, there’s a bit of extra candy eating.
-The one an only day mom and dad are a bit lienant about candy
+Sadly we do not celebrate Halloween in Israel, but being American, we at home do celebrate it.
+Let's say the kids get to do so me spooky stuff, stay late and watch a few Halloween movies.
+And, of course, there's candy!
+The one an only day mom and dad are a bit lenient about candy.

-I made this cake for the Halloween collaboration – Cakes that go bump at night .
-I had to create something gorry, spooky and scary!
-Now if you know me then you know I’m not the Halloween spooky scary goory kinda artist.
-Novelty cakes are now my forte.
+I made this cake for the Halloween collaboration - Cakes that go bump at night .
+And, I had to create something gorry, spooky and scary.
+Now, if you know me, then you know I'm not the Halloween spooky, scary, gory kinda artist.
+In fact, novelty cakes are not my forte.

-But I do fancy indulging in some creations here and there.
+But, I do fancy indulging in some creations here and there.
 Like the brain spill cake I did last year for a your client.
-My Aadi loves this stuff and if given a choice he’d have me doing a few of these kinda cakes during this time of the year.
+And, my Aadi loves this stuff and if given a choice he'd have me doing a few of these cakes for Halloween.

-I had to pick a character to make gory and I just could not think of anything I could make.
-I hardly new any hallow characters cause I barely ever watch Halloween movies!
-Yes, I’m a chicken so I can’t sit and watch these kinds of movies.
+First, I had to pick a character to make gory and I just could not think of anything I could make.
+I hardly new any scary characters because I barely ever watch Halloween movies.
+Yes, I'm a chicken!
+So, I can't sit and watch these kinds of movies.

-My Rhea likes Maleficent and last year she wanted me to make a Maleficent inspired cake for her birthday which didn’t happen so. this time it seemed like a perfect cake to try.
+However, my Rhea likes Maleficent.
+And, last year she wanted me to make a Maleficent inspired cake for her birthday, which eventually, didn't happen.
+So, this time it seemed like a perfect cake to try.

 My intro for the collaboration

 My passion and profession – is cake decorating.
-I own a small cake business from home in my name brand Veena Azmanov.
-I specialize in mostly wedding cakes, but often do the occasional Sculpted and Novelty cakes.
+And, I own a small cake business from home: Veena Azmanov.
+Also, I specialize mostly in wedding cakes.
+And yet, I often do the occasional sculpted and novelty cakes.
 I love creating new cake designs and sugar flowers.

 A big thank you to Vicki for inviting me to this collaboration.
 I really enjoyed working on this project.
 I chose Maleficent because that is my daughter’s favorite movie.
-In keeping with the theme of Halloween for the collaboration I decided to give Maleficent a Halloween make over.
-Characters in cakes in not my forte but I thoroughly enjoyed working on this project.
+And, in keeping with the theme of Halloween for the collaboration, I decided to give Maleficent a Halloween make over.
+And, although characters in cakes is not my forte, I thoroughly enjoyed working on this project.

-Here are a few tips for those of you that a modelling challenged like me.
+Here are a few tips for those of you that are modeling-challenged like me

 - The neck is the only cake in this whole things